tonyxieuoft/YearFourBioinformatics/README.md

 More specifically, BioPython is required to access the NCBI Entrez API, and Selenium is required for the web-driver based automation of NCBI BLAST.

+## Usage

+Ensure the requirements are met, clone the repository and run the main program.

 ## Program Overview

 The program offers automated functionality for two major use cases: